mattudakis/ArduinoLEDClock/README.md

 |Glue gun with glue	| glue gun to fix components 		   | Hardware store/ online	      | 		    | 1         |
 |Drill bits and drill	| 12mm, 2mm, and 6mm drill bits and drill  | Hardware store/ online	      | 		    | 3         |

 *The ikea RIBBA frame in black has been discontinued.
-An oak version is still available, which could be spray painted or an alternative frame could be sourced.
+An oak version is still available, which could be spray painted.
+Alternative frames of the same size can be found on etsy.
 &nbsp;

 ## Circuit